 I previously wrote about the oxygen delivery equation mathematically describing a vital concept in physiology.
 Now I want to discuss another critically important formula in acute care medicine – the alveolar gas equation.

-The most important relationship shown by this equation is that as arterial carbon dioxide (PaCO2) increases, the alveolar tension of oxygen (PAO2) must decrease.
+The most important relationship shown by this equation is that as arterial carbon dioxide (PaCO2) increases, the alveolar partial pressure of oxygen (PAO2) must decrease.
 This implies that worsening hypercarbia will ultimately lead to hypoxemia.

-Additionally, decreasing the inspired oxygen concentration (FiO2) or increasing the altitude (decreased barometric pressure, PB) will also reduce the alveolar tension of oxygen (PAO2) independent of the arterial carbon dioxide (PaCO2).
+Additionally, decreasing the inspired oxygen concentration (FiO2) or increasing the altitude (decreased barometric pressure, PB) will also reduce PAO2 independent of PaCO2.